kpworthi/fcc-qa-trnslt/README.md

 1. I can press the "Clear Input" button to remove all text from the text area and the `translated-sentence` `div`.
 1. All 20 unit tests are complete and passing.
 See `/tests/1_unit-tests.js` for the sentences you should write tests for.
 1. All 4 functional tests are complete and passing.
 See `/tests/2_functional-tests.js` for the functionality you should write tests for.

-### Testing and additional notes

-* All logic can go into `public/translator.js`.
-* Create all of the unit/functional tests in `tests/1_unit-tests.js` and `tests/2_functional-tests.js`.
-* To run the tests on Repl.it, set NODE_ENV to test without quotes in the .env file.
-* To run the tests in the console, use the command npm run test.
-To open the Repl.it console, press Ctrl+Shift+P (Cmd if on a Mac) and type "open shell".